 5. Resistance to Change

 Conflicts can arise because some of your team or fellow managers do not want things to change.
 A good real-life example of workplace conflict concerns relocating to a new office.
-While the relocation might suit some team members, it elicits complaints in others, such as those about the commute or the size and style of the new “digs.”
+While the relocation might suit some team members, it elicits complaints from others, such as those about the commute or the size and style of the new “digs.”

 Resistance to change can also occur because of unwanted rebranding efforts or new hires that make team members uncomfortable.